-Slovenia: First wind farm construction, spatial plan approved9.
-September 2020. / SEE Energy News
+Slovenia: First wind farm construction, spatial plan approved, SEE Energy News

 Slovenia’s first wind farm will be constructed in Paski Kozjak area.
 The Slovenian Government adopted a decision on the implementation of the national spatial plan for the area where Paski Kozjak wind farm should be built.